moeb15/3D-OpenGL-Game/README.md

 * EntityManager factory class for creation and deletion of entities
 * Resource manager for loading shaders and textures
 * Scene abstract class for all game scenes to inherit from
-* Command class for representing input, commands are passed and processed to the currently active scene
+* Command class for representing input, commands are passed to and processed by the currently active scene
 * Physics system, collision detection using AABB
 * Models, models are loaded using Assimp
 * Shader and Texture classes